 Do you want to hold all your dishwashing materials in a single well-designed option?
 Look no further than this sink caddy from Joseph Joseph.
 It’s made from stainless steel and can hold bottles, brushes, sponges, and scrubbers, and also has a small railing that can be used to dry wet dishcloths.

-Non-slip material at the bottom of this sink caddy means it won’t slip and slide on the counter.
-Plus, the base is sloped so that any water will drain into the sink.
-The caddy can be somewhat dismantled, making it easy to clean occasionally (note: hand wash only).
-People who use it appreciate the design (particularly that the stainless steel is brushed to prevent fingerprints from showing up) as well as the ample room and the organizational help this caddy provides.
+Non-slip material at the bottom of this sink caddy means it won’t slip and slide on the counter, and the base is sloped so that any water will drain into the sink.
+The caddy's brushed stainless steel body prevents fingerprints and other smudges from showing up, and it can can be somewhat dismantled, making it easy to clean (note: hand wash only).

 This versatile sink caddy extends from the front to the back of your sink and has a small container as well as a chrome-plated steel rack.
 The manufacturer says it expands from 14-5/8-inches to 17-5/8-inches, fitting in most standard-sized sinks.